JimmyPun610/BarcodeScanner.Mobile/README.md

 # BarcodeScanner.XF
 Powerful barcode scanning library for Xamarin Forms using Google MLKit API.

-Works on iOS 11+ and Android (MonoAndroid10.0 and MonoAndroid11.0)
+Works on iOS 11+ and Android (MonoAndroid10.0 to MonoAndroid12.0)

 <b>For user who are using Visual Studio for Windows, please make sure Hot-Restart is disabled to run the debug mode.
 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/deploy-test/hot-restart</b>